What is Klein Matterhorn/Matterhorn Glacier Paradise?

 Is Matterhorn Glacier Paradise worth it?

-Yes: at nearly 4000 m it’s one of the highest spots in the Alps you can reach as a tourist.
+Definitely!
+At nearly 4000 m it’s one of the highest spots in the Alps you can reach as a tourist.
 Being surrounded by the snowfields, glaciers, rocks and peaks surrounding Zermatt is a special experience.
-And the gondola journey is very scenic.
-You’ll see the scenery and vegetation change as you get higher and higher.

 -

-Are Matterhorn, Matterhorn Glacier Paradise and Klein Matterhorn the same?
+Are Matterhorn, Matterhorn Glacier Paradise, and Klein Matterhorn the same?

-No. The Matterhorn is the famous Swiss mountain you’ll see depicted on many photos and logos.
+No. The Matterhorn is the famous Swiss mountain you’ll see on many photos and logos.
 Only mountaineers climb it.
 Tourists can’t walk or travel up to the Matterhorn.
 But you can get great views of the Matterhorn from various viewpoints near Zermatt.

 -